Quantitative analysis of fluctuating hydrodynamics in uniform shear flow: Introduction

 Historically, research on fluctuating hydrodynamics has been predominantly driven by theoretical approaches.
-Since the 1970s, various analytical frameworks, such as linear approximations~\cite{Kawasaki1970-vo, Brogioli2001-ct, Wada2003-je, Peraud2017-xt}, mode-coupling theory (MCT)~\cite{Pomeau1975-ll, Das1986-rf, Spohn2014-ky, Nakano2025-ld}, and dynamical renormalization group (RG) analysis~\cite{Siggia1976-qg, Forster1977-lr, DeDominicis1979-dd, Kardar1986-td, Ertas1993-pd, Toner1995-qd, Canet2011-as, Gosteva2025-cq}, have been developed.
-Beyond elucidating qualitative scaling laws in contexts such as dynamical critical phenomena~\cite{Hohenberg1977-zt} and the Kardar-Parisi-Zhang universality class~\cite{Halpin-Healy2015-ld, Takeuchi2018-xg}, these techniques have also been applied to yield explicit quantitative predictions.
-For instance, they have successfully derived the exact prefactors for the long-time tail problem~\cite{Kawasaki1970-vo}, quantitatively described nonequilibrium long-range correlations~\cite{Dorfman1994-cl, Vailati2011-rz, Takacs2011-gg, Nakano2022-kv, Srivastava2023-nx, Nakano2025-zw}, and predicted universal constants in fully developed turbulence~\cite{Yakhot1986-mp}.
-However, these analytical treatments often rely on uncontrolled approximations whose quantitative impacts are difficult to assess a priori, such as truncating perturbative expansions in dynamic RG analysis.
-Consequently, determining the precise quantitative validity of these predictions remains an ongoing challenge in many cases.
+Since the 1970s, various analytical frameworks, such as linear approximations~\cite{Kawasaki1970-vo, Brogioli2001-ct, Wada2003-je, Peraud2017-xt}, mode-coupling theory (MCT)~\cite{Pomeau1975-ll, Das1986-rf, Spohn2014-ky, Nakano2025-ld}, and dynamic renormalization group (RG) analysis~\cite{Siggia1976-qg, Forster1977-lr, DeDominicis1979-dd, Kardar1986-td, Ertas1993-pd, Toner1995-qd, Canet2011-as, Gosteva2025-cq}, have been developed.
+Beyond elucidating qualitative scaling laws---for example in dynamical critical phenomena~\cite{Hohenberg1977-zt} and the Kardar-Parisi-Zhang universality class~\cite{Halpin-Healy2015-ld, Takeuchi2018-xg}---these techniques have yielded explicit quantitative predictions.
+Examples include prefactors for long-time tails~\cite{Kawasaki1970-vo}, predictions for nonequilibrium long-range correlations~\cite{Dorfman1994-cl, Vailati2011-rz, Takacs2011-gg, Nakano2022-kv, Srivastava2023-nx, Nakano2025-zw}, and universal constants in fully developed turbulence~\cite{Yakhot1986-mp}.
+However, obtaining an explicit prediction does not by itself establish its quantitative accuracy.
+These analytical treatments often rely on uncontrolled approximations whose quantitative effects are difficult to assess a priori, such as truncations of perturbative expansions in dynamic RG analysis.
+Consequently, establishing the range of quantitative validity of these predictions remains a major challenge.